Rare Collective and Vintage Pictures of:

 (Circa 1870)

 The Old West was still plenty wild in those days, even in 1870.
 This is a very rare photograph of Doc Dingley, Marshall King, and their girls at that time.
-It was not uncommon that civic figures in those days also be asked to uphold, participate, and hold public enforcement duties as well, for Doc it served to be a twofold duty (both as a doctor and lawman).
-They usually ran fast and hard from'em when they heard those two where lookin for 'em is what most folk said when criminals and wrong doers were pursued by the duo team.
-With Marshall King, Doc Dingley, and their posse chasing after them - most criminals and wrong doers often found themselves fleeing and their roles to be: challenging, fruitless, and on occasion sometimes fatal.
+It was not uncommon that civic figures in those days also be asked to uphold, participate, and hold public enforcement duties as well, for Doc it served to be a two fold duty (both as a doctor and lawman).
+"They usually ran fast and hard from'em when they heard those two where lookin for 'em" is what most folk said when criminals and wrong doers were pursued by the duo team.

-Use the controls to mute/Stop/Play/Adjust Volume etc
+Use the controls in the player to Mute/Stop/Play/Adjust Volume

 The song you are hearing is from an amazing arranger and guitar player named Paavo “Tarantula” Härkönen.
 Paavo is a Finnish computer musician, he has composed background music for computer games such as Dransik and Ashen Empires and his future projects include Elderlands and Stygian Worlds.
 He has enjoyed considerable success at Assembly, a demoparty held each year in Helsinki, Finland, having won the Freestyle music competition in 2005, 2006 and 2007.
 Paavo Härkönen also plays guitar in a Finnish death metal band called Zombi..
 The song is called "Sundown Showdown , if you would like to learn or hear more about his music click here: Paavo “Tarantula” Härkönen.
 The song is followed by the familiar theme song from the movie The Good-The Bad-and The Ugly composed by Ennio Morricone.
 To turn off the music at any time hit the stop/play button on the media player window above, hit the stop/play button again to resume the music or refresh (or reload) the page.
 If you are not hearing the music check your volume level, else try clicking on the song title above to launch your favorite media song player.